DejaMann/welp/README.md

 # Challenges
 -
-- Backend connected but not receiving data at all
+- Backend connected but not receiving data
 - File structure -  file path issues when importing
 - Better planning in the beginning to avoid restarting/confusion (file structure, pseudo code)

-# Positives
-- Learned Bootstrap
-- Better understanding of state
+- Following routes, what connects to what and what calls what